nicobar97/TrafficSignalDetection/README.md

 # Apps Usage
 Android and iOS apps projects are inside mobile_app_projects folder.
 Open them to Android Studio or xCode to sideload the app on your phone.
 Note: You need a real phone with a working mobile camera.
-Note2: You need to copy a .tflite in Model folder for xCode or Assets Folder on Android Studio to make the app work
+Note2: You need to copy a .tflite in Model folder for xCode or Assets Folder on Android Studio to make the app work.
 # Contributors
 Nicolò Bartelucci @nicobargit<br>Milo Marchetti @imRaazy